jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 124 Certificates of registered information
-On payment of the fee (if any) set by the Board, the Registrar must give a person who asks for it a certificate— (a) stating all the current information then entered in the Register in relation to a particular person (other than his or her home address); and
+On payment of the fee (if any) set by the Board, the Registrar must give a person who asks for it a certificate— (a) stating all the current information then entered in the Register in relation to a particular person (other than the person’s home address); and
-  (b) stating that it is all the current information then entered in the Register in relation to the person (other than his or her home address); and
+  (b) stating that it is all the current information then entered in the Register in relation to the person (other than the person’s home address); and
   (c) signed and dated by the Registrar.

 ### 125 Social workers to notify changes to personal information on Register